 Incorrect Oven Temperature: Why It Matters

 Your oven temperature can also make a big difference in how your peanut butter cookies turn out.
 An oven that’s too hot can cause the cookies to bake too quickly, making them dry and hard.
 Conversely, if the oven is too cool, the cookies might spread too much or not bake evenly, which can lead to uneven texture.
+For more on the science behind perfect baking, check out Why do they put fork marks in peanut butter cookies?.

 “An oven thermometer is a small investment that can make a big difference in your baking.” 🍪